GEDE-RDA-Europe/GEDE/Surveys/Technology-Matrix/README.md

 In case of questions, please, don't hesitate to contact Peter Wittenburg (Skype: peterwittenburg1).

 If you are interested to participate in phase 2, you should have expert knowledge and be member of an ESFRI/ERIC associated with RDA GEDE.
-Pleasee check with Peter to get the access code, since in this phase we still are testing.
+Please, check with Peter to get the access code, since in this phase we still are testing.
 The uploaded quick guide may give an impression about the current state of the survey.